complxalgorithm/TweetKeywordMapper/README.md

 git clone https://github.com/complxalgorithm/TweetKeywordMapper.git
 ```

 Once all of the requirements are met and the program is downloaded, you can run the code based on how your operating system runs Python scripts.
-Change your directory using the <em>cd</em> command to the TweetKeywordMapper directory, then run
+In your terminal, change your current working directory to the TweetKeywordMapper directory, then run
 ```
 py TweetKeywordMapper.py
 ```